Harald Fairhair: Heimskringla

 Snorri describes Harald's marriage to the daughter of Svási, here called Snæfrithr, but in his account they are described as jötnar rather than finns (sami).
 Gyda is said to have been made a friðla (concubine) of Harald after her father Eirik of Hordaland had been killed in battle by Harald's followers.
 Harald is said to have divorced Åsa and rejected Gyda and several other concubines to marry a Jutish princess called Ragnhild the Mighty.
 The couple only had one child, Eirik Bloodaxe, before her premature death.
 Eirik Bloodaxe was named after Ragnhild's father as was custom in medieval Scandinavia.
 Likely due to Eirik Bloodaxe royal mother, he was favored above Harald's other sons.
-Eirik himself had an unquestioning, near psychopathic loyalty to Harald.
+Eirik himself had unquestioning loyalty to Harald.
 Unlike other authors, Snorri does not attribute Eirik's cruelty solely to Gunnhild.
 When Harald and Snæfrith's son Ragnvald Rettilbeine became known as patron of sorcerers and a practitioner of magic, Harald ordered him to cease such activity.
 When Ragnvald did not listen Harald sent Eirik Bloodaxe to murder him.
 Eirik had his half-brother and all of his sorcerers burned in their hall.
 When Bjørn Farmann was killed in a conflict with Eirik, Harald stepped in on Eirik's side against his other sons.